brakmic/RactiveFalcorFabric/README.md

 This WebApp should serve as an example on how to combine these JavaScript libraries into a fully functional JavaScript WebApp.

-Our starting point was the <a href="https://github.com/OfficeDev/Office-UI-Fabric/tree/master/dist/samples/VideoPortal" target="_blank">"Video Portal" application</a> from the Office UI Fabric's GitHub pages.
+Our starting point was the <a href="https://github.com/OfficeDev/Office-UI-Fabric/tree/master/dist/samples/VideoPortal" target="_blank">"Video Portal" application</a> from Office UI Fabric's GitHub pages.

 We've recreated
 large parts of this app by reusing its original components & (re)combining them with additional front- & backend